 The Capitol Region Emergency Planning Committee (CREPC) is a Public Safety and Homeland Security subcommittee of CRCOG with a slightly broader scope.
 It serves as the Regional Emergency Planning Team for all 41 towns in the CT Division of Emergency Management and Homeland Security DEMHS site Region 3 and has participation from individuals and organizations representing the CRCOG policy board and all emergency support functions.

-For links to the 41 towns served by CREPC, visit the "DEMHS Region 3" tab on the Home page of this site.
+For links to the 41 towns served by CREPC, visit the "DEMHS Region 3" page.

 Recent emergencies, which in the past year alone have resulted from severe winter weather, major flooding, and Tropical Storm Irene, serve as a stern warning to Capitol Region residents that disasters can and do affect the area.